 The code of practice is revised and updated from time to time to:

-- incorporate changes in legislation
+- update it with changes in legislation

 - maintain standards of public health and consumer protection